-Planting Trees in Alabama
+Planting Memorial Trees and Celebration Trees in Alabama

 As the trees grow, they will reduce forest fragmentation and give a home to endangered wildlife like the red-cockaded woodpecker, indigo snake, and gopher tortoise.
 They’ll also reduce erosion, due to their ability to grow in sandy and mountainous areas.
 And, because longleaf pine is resistant to weather extremes and disease, these positive impacts will continue for generations.